The wasps and spiders have begun gathering on my porch, a sure sign that winter is well and truly over.

 It’s a tough life.

 On the other hand, it’s also an elegant and economical system.
 I do not generally have a problem with caterpillars ravaging my garden, since any serious increase in the caterpillar population results in a corresponding increase in the number of predators, including wasps, that feed on the chubby little morsels.
-The wasps, meanwhile, die off every winter, leaving only a fertilized queen who will hunker down wherever she can find shelter until spring, when she will build a new nest and begin a new colony.
+The wasps, meanwhile, die off every winter, leaving only a fertilized queen who will hunker down wherever she can find shelter until spring, when she will begin a new colony.

 The name Argiope come from Greek mythology, a nymph who was the mother of a legendary storyteller and musician.
 Argiope spiders see very poorly: males communicate with females by plucking the strands of their webs like the strings of a musical instrument.